marcoverl/CVUserGuide/source/ManagingStorage.rst

 Object Storage
 --------------

+CloudVeneto provides also an Object Storage system.
+Data is stored as objects (which are typically files) which are organized in **containers**, also called **buckets**.

 The CloudVeneto Object Store is built upon Ceph and supports two interfaces:

 - S3-compatible: provides object storage functionality with an interface that is compatible with a large subset of the Amazon S3 RESTful API.